mchenliu/Tableau_Project_HR_Dashboard/README.md

 Income Analysis: Explored salary distributions by gender and education level.
   - Income Analysis: Discovered correlation between education level, gender and salary

-**:paintbrush: Design and Build Process:**
+**:paintbrush: Design and Build:**
-**Planned and sketched** the layout in draw.io, defining container structure for clarity.
+- **Planned and sketched** the layout in draw.io, defining container structures for clarity.
-Pulled charts into Tableau, ensuring dynamic tooltips and interactivity.
-Added calculated fields for enhanced chart presentation.
+- Integrated charts into the Overview Dashboard.
+- Refined the dashboard's design, including colors, text styles, and inner/outer spacing for a polished look.
+- Added filters, dynamic tooltips, and performed thorough testing.
+- Enhanced charts with hierarchies, enabling drill-down functionality and incorporating them into tooltips.
+- Added logos and icons to the navigation bar for a cohesive and branded design.

 *Define different objects in the sketch*
 ![Dashboard1_2](/Material/Images/Dashboard1_2.png)